Valuing a car accident claim in New York can be a complex process. Our New York Car Accident Attorney can help you determine what your case is worth.

 You must meet the threshold for serious injury to bring a claim against a third party.
 This criterion includes injuries such as significant disfigurement, broken bones, or permanent loss of a body function.
 If your damages exceed $50,000, you might also be eligible to bring a personal injury claim.

 If your injuries or damages do not meet this threshold, you will be limited to recovering expenses through your PIP coverage and will not be able to bring a claim against the other driver.

-Primary Factors that Impact Your Car Accident Case Value in New York
+What Primary Factors Impact Your Car Accident Case Value in New York?

 Several factors will impact your potential case value if you move beyond the no-fault system in New York.
 These primary factors are injury severity, liability, damages, and available insurance coverage.